SudoJvck/Snmp_JVCK.py/README.md

 You can also add other OIDs as per your requirement, and also you can add the exception handling and other functionalities as per your requirements.

-It's important to note that the OIDs can vary depending on the device's manufacturer and model, so it's important to consult the device's documentation or contact the manufacturer for a list of available OIDs.

-You can also add other OIDs as per your requirement, and also you can add the exception handling and other functionalities as per your requirements.

 Follow me @SudoJvck